fbpx

 Your pick-up details.
 If you wish to be picked up from the airport, please send us your flight number and arrival time.
 If you want to be picked up from a hotel, please send us the hotel name, address, and phone number.
 The best pick-up time for a hotel pick-up from Joburg is 9AM.

 For arrivals at a bus or train station please contact the sanctuary and we will send a car for you.
-Please note we cannot arrange a pickup on arrival later than 4pm.
-Payments can be made on arrival at the sanctuary.

 Contact